golang-groom/groom/README.md

 # Groom

-`groom` is to Go what `crate` is to Rust.
+`groom` is a project management tool for Golang.

-It provides quality of life features missing currenly in `go` binary.
+It tries to merge multiple tools and provide quality of life features missing in the Golang binary.

 ## Features